nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/upgrading-the-nuxeo-platform/upgrade-from-lts-2017-following-fast-tracks.md

 As TrashService now leverages the system property `ecm:isTrashed` by default, you need to migrate your instance.

-1. You need to replace all occurences of `ecm:currentLifeCycleState` with `deleted` state by `ecm:isTrashed` in your NXQL/Page Provider/Content View, etc.</br>
+1. You need to replace all occurrences of `ecm:currentLifeCycleState` with `deleted` state by `ecm:isTrashed` in your NXQL/Page Provider/Content View, etc.</br>
    For instance `ecm:currentLifeCycleState = 'deleted'` is to replace by `ecm:isTrashed = 1`.
 1. Add the contribution from section [Keeping old trash implementation](#keeping-old-trash-implementation).
 1. In JSF UI, go to **Admin** > **System Information** > **Migration**, click the button next to **Migration of in the trash storage model** field and wait until the migration is completed.